Moonchichiii/battleship-revamp-retro/README.md

 ### Environment Variables

-_Note: The app runs without DB/OAuth today; these variables are for future use.

-Create a `.env` file with the following configuration:
+Create a `.env` file with the following configuration.
+The core game runs without Postgres, but authentication and scores need a real database (Render provides `DATABASE_URL` when you add the managed Postgres add-on).

 ```env
 # Database Configuration